xuzhg/Document/_posts/2015-04-17-02-02-model-builder-untyped.md

     <EntityType Name="vipCustomer" BaseType="WebApiDocNS.Customer" />
 {% endhighlight %}

-3. Other Entity Type
+##### Other Entity Types

-we can call the following construct to set an entity type is abstract, or is open.
+We can call the following construct to set an entity type whether it is abstract or open.
 {% highlight csharp %}
 public EdmEntityType(string namespaceName, string name, IEdmEntityType baseType, bool isAbstract, bool isOpen);
 {% endhighlight %}